yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 If the change requires data on disk to change, a full table rewrite will be done and the following semantics apply:
 - The action creates an entirely new table under the hood, and concurrent DMLs may not be reflected in the new table which can lead to correctness issues.
 - If the operation fails, it is possible that the existing table is renamed in DocDB.
-This may lead to issues like yb-admin commands that take table name.
+This may lead to issues with yb-admin commands that take table name.
+For example,`./bin/yb-admin list_tablets`.
 - If the operation fails, a new dangling table may exist in DocDB.
 Use `yb-admin delete_table` to drop it.
 - Altering the data type of a foreign key column is not supported.
 - If there might be concurrent DMLs, the user can first rename the table to fail the DMLs, alter the column data type, and then rename the table again.